 Endangered plant species can be found all over the world.
-No matter where they are located, they all share one common factor that is thought to have put them onto the endangered list.
-None of these plants, flowers or trees is thought to have any commodity value to the human race.
+But no matter where they are located, they all share one common factor that is thought to have put them on the endangered list: none of these plants, flowers, or trees is thought to have any commodity valuable to the human race.

 The Endangered Species Act(ESA) was enacted by congress and is one of the dozens of United States environmental laws passed in 1973.